Jungle

 A jungle is land covered with dense forest and tangled vegetation, usually in tropical climates.
 Application of the term has varied greatly during the past century.
 Because jungles occur on all inhabited landmasses and may incorporate numerous vegetation and land types in different climatic zones, the wildlife of jungles cannot be straightforwardly defined.

 Etymology

 The word jungle originates from the Sanskrit word jaṅgala (जङ्गल), meaning rough and arid.
-It came into the English language in the 18th century via the Hindustani word for forest (Hindi/Urdu: जङ्गल/جنگل) (Jangal).
-Jāṅgala has also been variously transcribed in English as jangal, jangla, jungal, and juṅgala.
+It came into the English language in the 18th century via the Hindustani word for forest (Hindi/Urdu: जंगल/جنگل) (jaṅgal).
+Jaṅgala has also been variously transcribed in English as jangal, jangla, jungal, and jungala.
 It has been suggested that an Anglo-Indian interpretation led to its connotation as a dense "tangled thicket".
 The term is prevalent in many languages of the Indian subcontinent, and the Iranian Plateau, where it is commonly used to refer to the plant growth replacing primeval forest or to the unkempt tropical vegetation that takes over abandoned areas.